NicoGrassetto/citronetto/README.md

 - [ ] ID cards
 - [ ] Create statistics of who likes who based on server's messages and activity.
 - [ ] Work Partner Feature: Finds you a work partner for the day.
 You check on each other.
 Lasts for 8 hours.
-- [ ] Study Tiers and Achievements: Reward users based on their total study time, allow them to get better ranks, and show off how long they've been working.
 - [ ] /gangs: Display a ranking of study gangs on the server.
 ### 🎰 Games
 - [ ] Language game invented by @ian#7518